bonomani/Pfsense-Anycast-Check-Gateway/README.md

 # Pfsense-Anycast-Check-Gateway
-- This is a first "raw" release
+- This is a 2nd "raw" release

 For Anycast we need to have a check that fires up/down the anycast IP: the principe
 - The script monitor a gatway: you need to monitor an IP in the config